 Grants for Good

-• Be a local community group, charity, voluntary group or social enterprise that has a positive impact on communities, people or the environment.
+• Be a UK-based local community group, charity, voluntary group or social enterprise

-• Have an average income of less than £50,000 in the last 12 months.
+• Have an annual income of less than £50,000.

 • Have a bank account in the organisation’s name.